Lunar Lander (video game genre): Text games

 In 1973, Ahl released the book 101 BASIC Computer Games, which contained the source code of computer games written in BASIC.
 The games included were written by both Ahl and others and included both games original to the language and games ported from other languages such as FOCAL.
 101 BASIC Computer Games was a landmark title in computer games programming and was a best-selling title with more than 10,000 copies sold.
 Its second edition in 1978, titled BASIC Computer Games, was the first million-selling computer book.
 As such, the BASIC ports of mainframe computer games included in the book were often more long-lived than their original versions or other mainframe computer games.
 Included in the book were all three versions of Lunar Lander, under the names ROCKET (Storer version), ROCKT1 (Peters version), and ROCKT2 (Labaree version).
 Ahl and Steve North then converted all three versions to Microsoft BASIC and published them in Creative Computing magazine and the Best of Creative Computing collection in 1976; they were reprinted in the 1978 edition of BASIC Computer Games as Lunar, LEM, and Rocket as the most popular of the existing versions of the game.

-The first known use of the name Lunar Lander for a video game of this type was in the 1975 book What to Do After you Hit Return, a collection of BASIC computer games by the People's Computer Company similar to Ahl's book, which included versions named Crash and Lunar Lander.
-Prior to that, in 1970, the name was used for an electro-mechanical arcade game by former Atari, Inc. employees operating as Cointronics, in which the player uses a joystick to land a lunar lander model on targets, though it is unclear if the game was inspired by the video games or solely by the actual lunar lander.
+The first known use of the name Lunar Lander for a video game of this type was in the 1975 book What to Do After You Hit Return, a collection of BASIC computer games by the People's Computer Company similar to Ahl's book, which included versions named Crash and Lunar Lander.
+Prior to that, in 1970, the name was used for an electro-mechanical arcade game by Cointronics, in which the player uses a joystick to land a lunar lander model on targets, though it is unclear if the game was inspired by the video games or solely by the actual lunar lander.
 Another Lunar Lander video game was commercially distributed for some programmable calculators such as in 1975 for the Hewlett-Packard HP-25.
 With the advent of home computers in 1977, the game concept soon moved to those systems as well, with Moon Lander (1977) for the MK14 computer kit, which displayed the lander's speed, height, and fuel consumption on an eight-character calculator-style display, as an early example.
 While Ahl did not list a common name for the three similar titles in his book, the style of game was collectively seen as its own subgenre, with InfoWorld referring to LEM in February 1979 as "a lunar lander" and Antic terming the set of text-based games as "Lunar Landers" in 1986.